Russell-Shean-TMU/Russell-Shean-TMU/README.md

 - This is is the account I use to store files associated with projects I work on at <a href="https://www.tmu.edu.tw/">Taipei Medical University</a>.
-- For my personal account, please visit: Russell-Shean
+- For my personal account, please visit: <a href="https://github.com/Russell-Shean">Russell-Shean</a>

+- Feel free to reach out: russellshean@tmu.edu.tw

 <!---